Amaru333/flight_tracker_frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## What it does
+Fly Frenzy is a web application which finds the cheapest flight ticket price between two cities.
+The user can even subscribe to notifications, which notifies them whenever there's a cheaper option available between those two cities.
+The user gets an email and SMS with price, how much cheaper it is compared to the last time they saw the price, and even a link to the booking website.
+All these without signing up or any such lengthy processes.

+## How we built it
+We've used the following technologies to build our application:
+- NextJS for front-end
+- Python + Flask for back-end API and cron job
+- MongoDB for database
+- Courier for sending notifications

+## How to contribute:
+- Clone the repository
+- Run `npm run dev`
+- App will be running in `http://localhost:3000`
+- Make changes and create a pull request